google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/service-workers.md

 Before service worker, there was one other API that gave users an offline experience on the web called [AppCache](//www.html5rocks.com/en/tutorials/appcache/beginner/){: .external }.
-The major issues with AppCache are the [number of gotcha's](http://alistapart.com/article/application-cache-is-a-douchebag) that exist as well as the fact that while the design works particularly well for single page web apps, it's not so good with for multi-page sites.
-Service workers have been designed to avoid these common pain points.
+There are a number of issues that exist with the AppCache API, which service workers have been designed to avoid.

 Things to note about a service worker: